Workshop on the Care and Preservation of Time-Based Media Art in Latin America (TBMA in Latam)

 ACKNOWLEDGEMENTS

 We are grateful to the Mellon Foundation for funding this workshop and to our speakers for helping organize the event and sharing their expertise.
 We thank Shu-Wen Lin for her advice on organizing a multilingual event for time-based media art colleagues.
 We also thank Hannelore Roemich, Elizabeth Torres, Patricia Falcão, and Marcelo Diego who helped with proofreading translations.
 We are also grateful to all who have helped us distribute the survey and information about the workshop.
 We used DeepL and Google Translate to help with initial translations of text from English, which were then proofread by the above four mentioned people and by the speakers and organizers of the event.
 The company who provided live interpretation services for our events was Translate by Humans.
-Thanks also to Jason Varone who helped us with the website as well as NYU staff and faculty for their support.
+Thanks also to Jason Varone who helped us with the website and Myong Jin who helped with grant administration, as well as NYU staff and faculty for their support.

 SPEAKER BIOGRAPHIES